EinsNils/EinsNils/README.md

 # Hi I'm Nils <img src="https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif" width="28px" alt="hi">

-Hey, my name is Nils.
-I am 17 years old and still in school.
-In the future I would like to be an software engineer.
-I started to code Minecraft plugins.
-I love to develop new things.
-I have experience with servers, especially Debian 10 an Ubuntu.

 - 🔭 I’m currently working on [TanoMC](github.com/tanomc)

 - 📫 How to reach me on Discord **EinsNils#3285**